 - Eligibility for a salary increase after 1,040 hours (6 months when working full-time) for good work performance; eligibility for a salary increase for good performance every year thereafter, until reaching the top of the salary range

-- Health systems planning and coordination to ensure access to high quality health care and community resources
+- Performing health system planning and coordination, to ensure clients receive access to high-quality health care and community resources

-- Facility reviews and technical assistance to health care agencies, to assure compliance with regulations and optimal quality of service
+- Facility reviews and technical assistance to health care agencies, assuring compliance with regulations and County optimal quality of service standards

-- Agency referrals to address the many social determinants of health such as access to food, affordable health care, housing, education, jobs, parenting information, family counseling, health education, legal assistance, and violence prevention/early intervention resources
+- Processing agency referrals to address the many social determinants of health such as access to food, affordable health care, housing, education, jobs, parenting information, family counseling, health education, legal assistance, and violence prevention/early intervention resources

-The ideal candidates for these positions will be detail-oriented, organized, self-starters with strong communication, customer service, and computer skills.
+The ideal candidate for this position will be a detail-oriented, organized, self-starter with strong communication, customer service, and computer skills.
 In addition, they will possess:

 - Experience working in community/clinic/public health settings with medically fragile individuals